ndikanov/macos-automator-scripts/Jira Issue Url To Markdown With Summary/README.md

-# Jira Issue URL to Markdown with Summary
+# Jira Issue URL to Markdown Link with Summary
 This script is designed to extract the issue key from a Jira issue URL, retrieve the issue summary via the Jira API, and format the output as a Markdown link with the issue key and summary.

 ## Features